droglenc/NCNRS349/resources/Syllabus-Current.md

 The second part, also worth 5 points, is an assessment of the quality of the work.
 In this part, only some (approximately half) of the questions will be assessed.
 Answer keys will be [posted online](homework-keys) so that you may check your work.

 **Preparation Checks. --** You should prepare for each class period by reading the reading for the module indicated on the [Dates page](Dates-Current) and announced at the end of the previous class period.
-A preparation guide is provided for each module to help you identify key concepts in the reading and videos ([here's an example](../modules/modules/CPE/RG.html){:target="_blank"}).
+A preparation guide is provided for each module to help you identify key concepts in the reading and videos ([here's an example](../modules/CPE/RG.html){:target="_blank"}).
 You should prepare your own **hand-written**[^1] answers or notes to each question on the preparation guide.
 Periodically I will ask you turn in your preparation notes.
 Each of these will be worth 5 points and will generally be graded according to completness and thoroughness.

 **Other Assignments. --** Specifics for other assignments will be provided with the assignment.

 #### Exams
 Exams dates are shown on the [Dates page](Dates-Current.html).
+The higher of your two mid-term grades will be worth more than the lower grade (see [grade calculator above)(#grading)).
 Make-up exams will be provided only if you have a fixed commitment of sufficient importance that was set before the beginning of the semester or a verifiable medical condition.
 You will not be allowed to make up an exam missed without my prior approval.
 The final exam will not be given early.

 #### Extra Credit
-I will offer limited opportunities for extra credit throughout the semester.
+Limited opportunities for extra credit will be offered throughout the semester.
 Generally these opportunities will be related to your reflections from attending presentations, meetings, etc. related to fisheries science and management that are outside of the class.
-Examples would be attending the AFS Conference in late Feb and the Conservation Congress hearings in early April.
+Examples would be attending the [Midwest Fish & Wildlife Conference](http://www.midwestfw.org/index.html) in late January and the [Conservation Congress spring hearings](http://dnr.wi.gov/about/wcc/springhearing.html) in early April.

 ### Incomplete Grades